A version of this article was first published in April, 2016.

 First, check the engine is cold.
 If it’s a hard starter then a devious seller may have started and warmed it up prior to your arrival.
 Visually inspect it.
 Are there any obviously buggered-up fasteners?
 Are there oil leaks?
-A leak around a valve inspection port isn’t a big deal.
-A leak around a base gasket is.
+A leak around a valve inspection port isn’t a big deal, but a leak around a base gasket is.
 Is the oil level or coolant topped up?

 Check what else is coming out of the pipe too.
-A dead giveaway of a tired engine is blue smoke out of the exhaust meaning it’s burning oil and will require a top end rebuild, which can get expensive.
+A dead giveaway of a tired engine is blue smoke out of the exhaust, which means it’s burning oil and will require a top-end rebuild, which can get expensive.
 Black smoke is a sign of running rich, but let it warm up first before passing judgement.

 With the motor running, listen carefully for any knocking sounds.
-This is not easy, but a whirring, sewing machine-like noise is ideal, though most bikes will sound a little clunky at idle.
+This is not easy, but a whirring, sewing machine-like noise is ideal; most bikes will sound a little clunky at idle.

 Time to ride

 If the owner won’t let you ride, ask yourself why?
-If you don’t know how it works on the street, then there could be an issue you missed like poor acceleration or it jumps out of gear under power or the brakes are warped and pulsing at the lever.
-They may just be wary, but if you have cash and an agreed price, then they should be fine.
+If you don’t know how it works on the street, then there could be an issue you missed, like poor acceleration or that it jumps out of gear under power or the brakes are warped and pulsing at the lever.
+The owner may just be wary, but if you have cash and an agreed price, then it should be fine.

-When you get back check for any oil leaks once more and any other sounds from the motor once it has warmed up.
+When you get back, check again for any oil leaks and any other sounds from the motor once it has warmed up.
 Assuming everything works out, it’s time to make the deal.
 Be sure to raise any issues you found and get the price reduced accordingly.
 Make sure the paperwork is in order and signed where required and get a receipt for any monies paid.

 Congratulations, you now have a new (to you) bike.
 Enjoy!